 On this site, we aim to answer our reader’s questions about finance in a clear and concise way that is accessible to anyone.
 If you have anything you want to know more about, please don’t hesitate to send us your question using the email form.

-Personal finance involves things such as income, spendings, savings, investments, and tax management for an individual.
+Personal finance involves things such as income, spending, tax management, savings and investments for an individual.
 For people with a family, this usually means taking the needs of the entire family into account when decisions are made regarding personal finance.

 Personal finance involves both short-term and long-term planning and allocation of resources.
 A household budget should ideally not just deal with short-term issues, but also have budget posts dedicated for long term savings and investments.
 In most industrialized countries, insurance is an important aspect of personal finance, since it helps individuals and families to manage risk.
 Insurance can also be a way of saving money for future needs.